20th Wisconsin Legislature

 The Twentieth Wisconsin Legislature convened from January 9, 1867, to April 11, 1867, in regular session.

 This was the first legislative session after the redistricting of the Senate and Assembly according to an act of the previous session.

 Senators representing odd-numbered districts were newly elected for this session and were serving the first year of a two-year term.
 Assembly members were elected to a one-year term.
 Assembly members and odd-numbered senators were elected in the general election of November 6, 1866.
 Senators representing even-numbered districts were serving the second year of their two-year term, having been elected in the general election held on November 7, 1865.

+The governor of Wisconsin during this entire term was Republican Lucius Fairchild, of Dane County, serving the second year of a two-year term, having won election in the 1865 Wisconsin gubernatorial election.